 Who is not eligible for Medicare?

-Because of the way that people qualify for Medicare, most new immigrant or recent Green Card holders will not qualify for Medicare Insurance.
+Because of the way that people qualify for Medicare, most new immigrants or recent Green Card holders will not qualify for Medicare Insurance.
 Seniors who fall into these categories may need to purchase temporary health insurance that provides medical coverage for non-U.S. citizens.

 Our independent insurance agents are dedicated to assisting people on Medicare and those who are ready to transition from employer coverage to personal retirement coverage.
 We help kupuna understand their benefits options and apply for additional coverage, as needed.
 Because we represent all the major Medicare Advantage and supplement plans in Hawaii, we are able to offer unbiased advice; all at no cost to our clients.